sammigachuhi/my_django/docs/20-geodjango-leaflet.md

 ```

-After that comes the `script` tag, the mammoth behind our map rendering.
+After that comes the `script` tag.
+This is what contains the contents that will be rendered on our map.

-We first begin by telling Leaflet where it should find the markers via:
+We first begin by telling Leaflet where it should find the markers via the following one liner code:

 ```
 L.Icon.Default.imagePath = 'https://unpkg.com/leaflet@1.9.4/dist/images/';